Probiotics for weight loss research

-A recent study published in the European Journal of Clinical Nutrition looked at effecta of a probiotic (lactobacillus gasseri) added to fermented milk and if probiotics help with weight loss and reducing abdominal fat in Japanese men.
+A recent study published in the European Journal of Clinical Nutrition looked at the effects of a probiotic (lactobacillus gasseri) added to fermented milk and if probiotics help with weight loss and reduce abdominal fat in Japanese men.

 The study was published by researchers at a Japanese dairy company and looked at the effect of probiotic supplements (Lactobacillus gasseri SBT2055 (LG2055)) on weight loss in obese Japanese men.

-The 3 month study of 87 men that had a BMI between 24.2 and 30.7 kg/m2 looked at weight loss and abdominal fat loss when given fermented milk either with or without the probiotic Lactobacillus gasseri SBT2055.
-At the end of the 12 week study, there was a substantial weight loss in the group consuming the fermented milk with the probiotic (1.4% decrease or -1.1 kg) and decrease in BMI (1.5% decrease or -0.4 kg/m2) as well as a 4.6% decrease in the amount of abdominal fat tissue measured by CAT scans before and after the study.
+The 3-month study of 87 men that had a BMI between 24.2 and 30.7 kg/m2 looked at weight loss and abdominal fat loss when given fermented milk either with or without the probiotic Lactobacillus gasseri SBT2055.
+At the end of the 12-week study, there was a substantial weight loss in the group consuming the fermented milk with the probiotic (1.4% decrease or -1.1 kg) and a decrease in BMI (1.5% decrease or -0.4 kg/m2) as well as a 4.6% decrease in the amount of abdominal fat tissue measured by CAT scans before and after the study.

-A couple of thoughts on this study; First, its interesting to see that adding a probiotic may have some short term benefit on weight loss as well as decreasing abdominal fat, which can be a risk factor for heart disease.
-However, the group selected for the study mostly fall within the “Overweight” category on the BMI (Body Mass Index) scale (25 to 29.9 kg/m2).
-I’d be curious to see this same study done with test subjects that were in the Obese Class I & II(BMI of 30.0 to 34.9 kg/m2 and BMI of 35-39.9 kg/m2) and “Morbidly Obese” (BMI of greater that 40%) to see if the weight loss was similar or greater.
+A couple of thoughts on this study; First, it’s interesting to see that adding a probiotic may have some short-term benefits on weight loss as well as decreasing abdominal fat, which can be a risk factor for heart disease.
+However, the group selected for the study mostly falls within the “Overweight” category on the BMI (Body Mass Index) scale (25 to 29.9 kg/m2).
+I’d be curious to see this same study done with test subjects that were in the Obese Class I & II(BMI of 30.0 to 34.9 kg/m2 and BMI of 35-39.9 kg/m2) and “Morbidly Obese” (BMI of greater than 40%) to see if the weight loss was similar or greater.